-As of December 31, 2016, the Company had active investments in 53 portfolio companies and residual investments in four portfolio companies that have sold their underlying operations.
-The aggregate fair value of the total portfolio was \$524,454 and the weighted average effective yield on the Company's debt investments was 13.1% as of such date.
-As of December 31, 2016, the Company held equity investments in 86.0% of its portfolio companies and the average fully diluted equity ownership in those portfolio companies was 7.3%.
-As of December 31, 2015, the Company had active investments in 50 portfolio companies and residual investments in three portfolio companies that have sold their underlying operations.
-The aggregate fair value of the total portfolio was \$443,269 and the weighted average effective yield on the Company's debt investments of 13.3% as of such date.
-As of December 31, 2015, the Company held equity investments in 83.0% of its portfolio companies and the average fully diluted equity ownership in those portfolio companies was 7.1%.
-The weighted average yields were computed using the effective interest rates for debt investments at cost as of December 31, 2016 and 2015, including accretion of original issue discount and loan origination fees, but excluding investments on non-accrual status, if any.
+As of December 31, 2015, the Company had investments in 53 portfolio companies with an aggregate fair value of \$443,269 and a weighted average effective yield on its debt investments of 13.3%.
+As of December 31, 2015, the Company held equity investments in 83.0% of its portfolio companies and the average fully diluted equity ownership in those portfolio companies was 8.3%.
+As of December 31, 2014, the Company had investments in 42 portfolio companies with an aggregate fair value of \$396,355 and a weighted average effective yield on its debt investments of 13.4%.
+As of December 31, 2014, the Company held equity investments in 85.7% of its portfolio companies and the average fully diluted equity ownership in those portfolio companies was 8.7%.
+The weighted average yields were computed using the effective interest rates for debt investments at cost as of December 31, 2015 and 2014, including accretion of original issue discount and loan origination fees, but excluding investments on non-accrual status, if any.